Close Menu

 MUST READ

-• Position the tree so that the graft union is above soil level.
+• Position the tree so that the root flare is level with the soil surface.

 MUST READ